oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 $ cd kubernetes/samples/scripts/create-fmw-infrastructure-domain/domain-home-in-image
 ```
 Make a copy of the `create-domain-inputs.yaml` file, update it with the correct values.
-If `fwmDomainType` is `JRF`, update the input files with configurations related to the RCU schema,
+If `fwmDomainType` is `JRF`, also update the input files with configurations for accessing the RCU database schema,
 including `rcuSchemaPrefix`, `rcuSchemaPassword`, `rcuDatabaseURL`, and `rcuCredentialSecrets`.
 Run the create script, pointing it at your inputs file and an output directory, along with username and password for the WebLogic administrator::